Belief overview

 Neutral

-What it is: Protestantism maintains the Lord's Supper as a central rite, but shows great diversity about its meaning.
+What it is: Protestantism keeps the Lord's Supper as a central rite, but presents great diversity regarding its meaning.

-How the religion understands it: Some traditions speak of sacramental real presence, others of spiritual presence, and others of a more strongly symbolic memorial.
-Despite these disagreements, the Supper remains a structuring practice of Protestant Christian worship.
+How the religion understands it: Some traditions speak of real sacramental presence, others of spiritual presence, and others of memorial in a more strongly symbolic sense.
+Despite the divergences, the Supper continues to be a structuring practice of Protestant Christian worship.

-Context: Controversies about the Supper divided the reforming field early and continue to matter for denominational identity.
+Context: The controversies over the Supper divided the reforming camp early on and remain important for denominational identity.

 Supportive